hjohn/hs.jfx.eventstream/README.md

 ### Null Handling

 In the earlier examples `null` was not explicitely handled in the `filter` or `map` functions.
 This is because these functions are null-safe.
-The functions are not called when the value is `null`, instead it is passed on to the next function in the chain.
+The functions are not called when the value emitted is `null`.

-Streams offer functions like Java's `Optional` to deal with cases where a value is `null`:
+In order to handle `null`s, streams offer similar functions to Java's `Optional` to deal with the case when `null` is emitted:

     Changes.of(button.textProperty())
         .map(String::toUpperCase)